|Elevation Gain||1224 feet|

-In my second trip to the Brainard Lake Recreation Area I decided to try to make it up to Blue Lake.
+In my second trip to the Brainard Lake Recreation Area I decided to try the Blue Lake Trail.
 I also had even more people tell me that there are Moose up there, and as I mentioned in an earlier post, I don’t think they exist so I had to take another look.
 The entire area is beautiful and nestled up to the Indian Peaks and really great place to explore.

 To Mitchell Lake

 If you are lucky and get there early enough you can park in the day parking area.
 If you don’t get there early enough you will have to add an extra couple of miles to your walk from the remote parking area.
 I’m an early bird so I made it into the lot.

 From the lot you will have to walk on the road past Brainard lake until you get to a trail that will take you to the Long Lake and Mitchell Trailheads.
 Take that trail and follow the signs toward Mitchell and you will end up in another parking lot (with another bathroom if needed) that will have the start of the trail.
 Because Brainard Lake has such a nice view I just have to give you a gratuitous picture.

 The beginning of the trail is pretty easy and takes you through some wooded areas.
 The footing is pretty good and hard packed dirt with some rocks and roots.
 There are also several area’s where they have put wood planks down to walk on.
 Mitchell Lake is pretty cool.
 There is a small path that leads down to it where you can see the lake surrounded by some mountains.
 There wasn’t much room so most people only stayed a few minutes.

 Mitchell to Nameless Lakes